-Welcome to the USF Tampa Library Copyright LibGuide!
-This guide will show you information on copyright and issues pertaining to the use of copyrighted materials.
-However, this guide does not supply legal advice nor is it intended to replace the advice of legal counsel .
-You are always advised to speak to the Copyright LIbrarian (813-974-4561) or to General Counsel (813-974-2131)
+This guide will inform you on copyright and issues pertaining to the use of copyrighted materials.
+It will not supply legal advice nor is it intended to replace the advice of USF General Counsel.

 Copyright is a form of protection provided by the laws of the United States (title 17, U.S. Code) to the authors of "original works of authorship," including literary, dramatic, musical, artistic, and certain other intellectual works.

 Copyright protection exists from the moment a work is fixed in a tangible form of expression (This could include a DVD, CD, even a napkin with writing on it).
 It is the right granted by law to an author or creator to control the use of the work created.
 This allows the owner of the copyrighted material to: